le717/LDR-Importer/CONTRIBUTING.md

 Contributing
 ============

-There are a few guidelines that must be followed at all times when developing the **Blender 2.6 LDraw Importer**
+There are a few guidelines that must be followed at all times when developing **Blender 2.6 LDraw Importer**

-Thou Shalt Do the Dance
+Thou Shalt Do The Dance
 -----------------------

 * Fork the repository by clicking ![the Fork button](http://i81.servimg.com/u/f81/16/33/06/11/forkme12.png)